nfldty/digit_classification/README.md

-# digit_classification
-Digit classification with deep learning
+# Digit classification with deep learning